-Colonialism was also a feature of the region as a whole, with historic annexation of the Faroes, Iceland, Greenland and smaller islands, even as far afield as the Caribbean.
-The Napoleonic Wars set each nation against one another in a series of treaties and alliances, culminating in the contested unification of Sweden and Norway in 1814, the former providing the monarchy, a state that staggered on for nearly a century.
+Colonialism was also a feature of the region as a whole.
+There was the historic annexation of the Faroes, Iceland, Greenland and smaller islands, even as far afield as the Caribbean.
+The Napoleonic Wars set each nation against one another in a series of treaties and alliances.
+This culminated in the contested unification of Sweden and Norway in 1814.
+The former providing the monarchy and a state that staggered on for nearly a century.

-In the background of all this convoluted political and military turbulence, little attention was paid to the indigenous northern Sami people: having existed as a culture in the remote stretches of Scandinavia and Russia for millennia, their way of life has survived the vicissitudes caused by expansion of southern Scandinavians, the arrival of plague, brief attempts to ‘civilise’ the ‘Lapp’ folk and HEP schemes that threaten their reindeer herding grounds.
+In the background of all this convoluted political and military turbulence, little attention was paid to the indigenous northern Sami people.
+Having existed as a culture in the remote stretches of Scandinavia and Russia for millennia, their way of life has survived.
+This is despite the expansion of southern Scandinavians, the arrival of plague, brief attempts to ‘civilise’ the ‘Lapp’ folk and HEP schemes that threaten their reindeer herding grounds.